genebean/indiansprings-hugo/content/blog/2020-03-10-march-round-table.md

 title: March 2020 Round Table
 date: 2020-03-10T20:04:00-0400
 description: >-
-  Roundtable is 6:30 Thursday March 19th at VRHS.
-See the flier below for more info.
+  March 2020 Roundtable has been canceled
 categories:
   - Announcement
 tags:
   - roundtable
 type: post
 ---

+Roundtable for this month has been canceled.
+For reference later, below is the original flier.

 ![March Roundtable Flier](/uploads/march-rt-flyer.jpg "March Roundtable Flier")